 Get that Linux feeling - on Windows

-The sources to the core Cygwin libraries and utilities (cygwin and newlib) files are available via anonymous CVS access.
-If you don't know what CVS is, visit the CVS home page.
-You'll need to install a version of CVS with networking capabilities to access this server -- such a version, coincidentally enough, comes with the Cygwin net release.
+The sources to the core Cygwin libraries and utilities (Cygwin and Newlib) are available via anonymous Git access.
+If you don't know what Git is, visit the Git home page.
+Coincidentally enough, Git comes with the Cygwin net release.

-To access the repository from your system, you'll need to set the
+To access the repository from your system, use one of the following commands:

 Please refer to the